SAP-samples/logistics-business-network-integration/README.md

 * Standard SAP cloud support for SAP Logistics Business Network and standard APIs

 ![](Upload/Screenshotproductive3.png)
-#### C.1 Request productive membership invitation:
+#### C. Requesting the productive tenant

-On completion of mapping and integration testing only.
-* Case 1: A shipper has already invited you - no additional activity at this step required.
-* Case 2: You had not been yet invited - invitation request to be sent to network enablement validation via email: sap.dsc.network.enablement@sap.com.
+* If a shipper had not actively invited you, please send a request to LBN network enablement team via email: sap.dsc.network.enablement@sap.com.
-#### C.2 Order the basic membership license
-After successful completion of step C.1.
-You may watch [this recording](https://sapvideoa35699dc5.hana.ondemand.com/?entry_id=1_87fynq6n) to have the steps explained visually.

-* Please request your productive tenant via following URL: https://www.sapstore.com/solutions/46399/SAP-Logistics-Business-Network%2C-Basic-Membership
+* Please request your productive tenant using the purchase order number you had received via following URL: https://www.sapstore.com/solutions/46399/SAP-Logistics-Business-Network%2C-Basic-Membership.
-* Using your purchase order number provided in the invitation email sent from network enablement
+* You may watch [this recording](https://sapvideoa35699dc5.hana.ondemand.com/?entry_id=1_87fynq6n) to have the required steps visually explained.

 #### D. Configuring Productive Tenant